2018–19 Hofstra Pride men's basketball team

 The 2018–19 Hofstra Pride men's basketball team represented Hofstra University during the 2018–19 NCAA Division I men's basketball season.
 The Pride, led by sixth-year head coach Joe Mihalich, played their home games at Mack Sports Complex in Hempstead, New York as members of the Colonial Athletic Association.
 Hofstra won the CAA regular season championship but lost to Northeastern in the championship game of the 2019 CAA men's basketball tournament.
-Their regular season championship earned them an automatic berth to the 2019 National Invitational Tournament, where they lost to NC State.
+As a regular season champion, who failed to win their league tournament, they received an automatic berth to the 2019 National Invitational Tournament, where they lost to NC State.

 Previous season

 The Pride finished the 2017–18 season 19–12, 12–6 in CAA play to finish in third place.
 They lost in the first round of the CAA tournament to UNC Wilmington.